India: Foreign relations

 In the 1950s and 60s, India played a pivotal role in the Non-Aligned Movement.
-From left to right: Gamal Abdel Nasser of United Arab Republic (now Egypt), Josip Broz Tito of Yugoslavia and Jawaharlal Nehru in Belgrade, September 1961.
+From left to right: Gamal Abdel Nasser of the United Arab Republic (now Egypt), Josip Broz Tito of Yugoslavia and Jawaharlal Nehru in Belgrade, September 1961.

-The Indian Air Force contingent marching at the 221st Bastille Day military parade in Paris, July 2009.
-The parade at which India was the foreign guest was led by India's oldest regiment, the Maratha Light Infantry, founded in 1768.

-India became a republic in 1950, remaining a member of the Commonwealth of Nations.
-India strongly supported decolonisation in Africa and Asia in the 1950s; it played a leading role in the Non-Aligned Movement.
-After initially cordial relations, India suffered a humiliating military defeat to China in a 1962 war.
-Another military conflict followed in 1967 in which India successfully repelled a Chinese attack.
+India remained a member of the Commonwealth of Nations after becoming a republic in 1950.
+It strongly supported decolonisation in Africa and Asia in the 1950s, and played a leading role in the Non-Aligned Movement.
+Following a period of cordial relations in the 1950s, India and China went to war in 1962, resulting in a decisive military defeat for India.
+By 1967, however, India was able to fend off Chinese excursions into Sikkim.

 India has had uneasy relations with its western neighbour, Pakistan.
-The two countries went to war in 1947, 1965, 1971, and 1999.
-Three of these wars were fought over the disputed territory of Kashmir.
-In contrast, the 1971 war followed India's support for the independence of Bangladesh.
-After the 1965 war with Pakistan, India began to pursue close military and economic ties with the Soviet Union.
-By the late 1960s, the Soviet Union was its largest arms supplier.
+The two went to war in 1947, 1965, 1971, and 1999.
+Three wars were fought over the disputed territory of Kashmir.
+After the 1965 war, India began to pursue close military and economic ties with the Soviet Union.
+By the late 1960s, the Soviet Union was India's largest arms supplier.

 China's nuclear test of 1964 and threats to intervene in support of Pakistan in the 1965 war caused India to produce nuclear weapons.
 India conducted its first nuclear weapons test in 1974 and carried out additional underground testing in 1998.
-India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, considering both to be flawed and discriminatory.
-India maintains a "no first use" nuclear policy and is developing a nuclear triad capability as a part of its "Minimum Credible Deterrence" doctrine.
+India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, calling both flawed and discriminatory.
+India maintains a "no first use" nuclear policy and possesses a nuclear triad as a part of its "Minimum Credible Deterrence" doctrine.